open-ebike/open-ebike-backend/README.md

 ## About The Project

-The aim of this app provide a backend that calls the [EU Data Act API of Bosch eBike Systems](https://flow.bosch-ebike.com/data-act).
+The aim of this project is to retrieve data via the [EU Data Act API of Bosch eBike Systems](https://flow.bosch-ebike.com/data-act).

-### Built With

-tbd

-## Installation

-tbd

-## Usage

-tbd

-## Roadmap

-See the [open issues](https://github.com/open-ebike/open-ebike-backend/issues) for a list of proposed features (and known issues).

-## Contact

-Florian Schwanz - florian.schwanz@gmail.com

 ## Acknowledgements